What Is Disarming A Narcissist? 12 Simple Ways To Do So

 The best way to disarm a narcissist and their narcissistic behavior is not to give conditions.
 Of course, you may want to give them a chance to change, but setting a deadline is equivalent to giving them control over you.
 As such, they will use it over you many times.

-You may feel an ultimatum gives you control over them, but that makes you as toxic as they are – an opportunity to use the same tactic over you.
+You may feel an ultimatum gives you control over them, but that may make you as toxic as they are – an opportunity to use the same tactic over you.
 Instead, express your need for a change respectfully.

 11. Sidestep negative comments

-One of the best ways to disarm a narcissist is to tactfully sidestep negative comments and questions.
+One of the best ways to disarm a narcissist is to sidestep negative comments and questions tactfully.
 This process involves changing the topic, giving a different statement, or answering another question different from the one asked.

 For example, assuming a narcissist, fond of finding fault with your spending habits, dressing, personal choices, etc., starts nitpicking, you can shift to a topic the narcissist loves.